-Then Paul made a contrast between the ordinary and the spectacular.
+Paul made a contrast between the ordinary and the spectacular.

-For to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues.
-(1 Corinthians 12:8-10)
+For to one is given the word of wisdom through the Spirit, to another the word of knowledge through the same Spirit, to another faith by the same Spirit, to another gifts of healings by the same Spirit, to another the working of miracles, to another prophecy, to another discerning of spirits, to another different kinds of tongues, to another the interpretation of tongues. -1 Corinthians 12:8-10

 He mentioned first the word of wisdom, the word of knowledge, and faith; miracles, prophecy, and tongues came later.
-There is a contrast here between the less exciting gifts and the more exciting gifts.
+So he makes a contrast between the less exciting gifts and the more exciting gifts.
 In fact, back in verse 4 where he said, "There are diversities of gifts," the Greek word for "gifts" is charisma.
 Yet the charismatic movement has been confined to just one gift, tongues.

-But, you see, Paul purposely made a contrast between certain gifts that are spectacular and certain gifts that are ordinary, less glamorous.
+But, you see, Paul purposely made a contrast between certain gifts that are spectacular and certain gifts that are less glamorous.
 The gifts of wisdom and knowledge and faith are not spectacular.
 Wisdom, for instance, is virtually unrecognized.
-Paul made a contrast by saying that it doesn't make any difference whether it is quiet wisdom or ecstatic utterances - all are needed.
-And he would make the comparison to the different members of the body, as we shall see.
+Paul made a contrast by saying it doesn't make any difference whether it is quiet wisdom or ecstatic utterances-all are needed.
+And he will make the comparison to the different members of the body, as well.